EnviloN/SteamGamesEDA/README.md

 # Data science final project:<br>Steam Games Exploratory data analysis

-This project was a final assignment for Data science course at Milwaukee School of Engineering.
+This project started as a final assignment for Data science course at Milwaukee School of Engineering.
 You can read the full project assignment in 'eda/Project description.pdf'.
+At the end of the course, I continued working on this data analysis.

 The project objective was to apply all knowledge and methods learned in the course in a end-to-end data science project.